-Now that working remotely is the new normal, small business owners should re-evaluate the software that, for over 43% of companies, has become the backbone of remote team communication — their video conferencing tools.
+Now that working remotely is the new normal, small business owners should re-evaluate the software that has become the backbone of remote team communication — their video conferencing tools.

-In this post, we’ll cover 2021’s best video conferencing apps and outline how they benefit SMBs specifically.
+In this post, we’ll cover best video conferencing apps and outline how they benefit small businesses specifically.

 |Video Conferencing Platform||Price Range||Top Features||Best For|